krilen/Container_k8s/podman.md

 - *'podman -v'*: Which version of podman you run using the

-- *'podman pull ...*': Pull a container from a registry to your local machine

-	- ex: *'podman pull registry.redhat.io/rhel7/rhel:7.9'*:
-	Pulls from "registry.redhat.io/rehel7" the container named "rhel" with the version (tag) "7.9".
-	It **ONLY** downloads the container image not runs it.

 - *'podman images'*: See which container images are stored locally on the machine